dsccommunity/ComputerManagementDsc/.github/PULL_REQUEST_TEMPLATE.md

     Change to [x] for each task in the task list that applies to your PR.
     For those task that don't apply to you PR, leave those as is.
 -->
-- [ ] Added an entry under the Unreleased section of the change log in the README.md.
+- [ ] Added an entry under the Unreleased section of the change log in the CHANGELOG.md.
       Entry should say what was changed, and how that affects users (if applicable).
-- [ ] Resource documentation added/updated in README.md.
+- [ ] Resource documentation added/updated in README.md in resource folder.
-- [ ] Resource parameter descriptions added/updated in README.md, schema.mof
+- [ ] Resource parameter descriptions added/updated in schema.mof
       and comment-based help.
 - [ ] Comment-based help added/updated.
 - [ ] Localization strings added/updated in all localization files as appropriate.